GabrielRavier/epitech-rtype/README.md

 This project is a multithreaded server and a graphical client for the game R-Type, using an engine of our own design.

+## Supported compilers

+This project is tested and known to be able to be compiled on:
+- Visual Studio 2022
+- GCC 11.2 on Ubuntu 22.04

 ## Dependencies

 These dependencies can be installed either through vcpkg (see setup instructions later in this README) or through your local package manager: